• View of Grand Canyon National Park at sunset from the South Rim

 Report from the North Rim

-Grand Canyon's North Rim opened May 15 for the 2013 summer season.
+Grand Canyon National Park’s North Rim is closed for the season.

 Road Conditions for Remote Trailheads

-After heavy rains, usually during the summer (July and August) and winter (December through March) months, expect impassable backcountry roads.
-If clear skies abound after the rain, then it is often just a matter of days until the sun dries everything out.
-Sometimes, heavy rain can lead to flooding, which can cause erosion of the roadbed and can delay access.
+After heavy summer rain (July and August) or winter snow (December through March), expect impassable backcountry roads.
+If clear skies abound after the rain or snow, then it is often just a matter of days until the sun dries everything out.
+Sometimes, heavy rain or melting snow can lead to flooding, which can cause erosion of the roadbed and can delay access.

 Other considerations for visitors travelling on remote backcountry roads include high clearance, such as may be needed on Forest Road 328 to South Bass Trailhead (limestone ledges) and on the final approach to Toroweap overlook (sandstone knobs and ledges).